-- a.
-To formulate an HIV/AIDS policy framework for FOGSI members and Private sector offering PPTCT - b.
-To sensitize and educate FOGSI members on the implementation of FOGSI HIV/AIDS policy. - To operationalise PPTCT services in 2 nursing homes of FOGSI members present in a maximum of 15-30 high priority districts as per NACO classification. - d.
-To set up a national E- database for strengthening the monitoring and evaluation process and reporting for the program.
+- services. - b.
+To sensitize and educate FOGSI members on the implementation of FOGSI HIV/AIDS policy. - 15-30 high priority districts as per NACO classification. - reporting for the program.

 3. Proposed Outcomes

 - a.
 HIV/AIDS policy for PPTCT services delivery in the private sector. - b.
 Approximately 24000 FOGSI members will be sensitized. - c.
 60 FOGSI members in 15-30 high priority districts will be implementing the PPTCT services. - d.
 Development and implementation of an E Database. - e.
 FOGSI website is fully operational with PPTCT details.